Aiken Hook A Kid On Golf

 Initial discussions with Glenn Parker, Director of Parks, Recreation and Tourism for the City of Aiken, indicated strong support for a golf program and he suggested contacting the National Alliance for Youth Sports and their program called Hook A Kid On Golf.
 Through their program, materials could be purchased for each child that would include a carry bag, five clubs, shirt, hat, golf balls and a simplified rule book.
 These were good quality clubs and were selected to match the size of the child.
 Upon completion of a clinic, the participants got to keep the materials.
 The recommended program was for kids from eight to thirteen years old.

-The format of the Clinics was golf instruction from 8:45am to 11:15am each morning (Monday-Friday).
+The format of the Clinics was golf instruction from 8:30am to 11:15am each morning (Monday-Friday).
 On Tuesday, Wednesday and Thursday lunch was provided with Special Programs to follow.
-In these programs discussions concerning topics relevant to the kids such as STEM (science, technology, engineering and math)related to golf and meeting Public Safety Officers from the City of Aiken, Aiken County Sheriffs Department or the North Augusta Public Safety and their canine support team (drug dogs).
+In these programs discussions concerning topics relevant to the kids such as STEM (science, technology, engineering and math) related to golf and meeting Public Safety Officers from the City of Aiken, Aiken County Sheriffs Department or the North Augusta Public Safety and their canine support team (drug dogs).
 The intent was to reinforce positive concepts to help the youth transition the sometimes difficult teenage years.
 On Fridays the kids got to play a few holes on the course.
 Parents/grandparents were invited to watch on Friday to see how much their children had learned and to attend an awards ceremony.

 The program was recognized in 2006 as the Site of the Year out of 250 Hook A Kid On Golf Clinics across the country.
 Program coordinator and President of the Aiken Junior Sports Association Joe Spencer received the Don Springer award at a special ceremony.

 A number of our participants from the past have joined local golf teams at the Middle and High Schools.
-Two of our first participants have received golf scholarships for college.
+Several of our first participants have received golf scholarships for college.
 Golf proficiency is one measure of the success of the program but the more important one is the kids being introduced to a game they can play throughout their life.
 Golf provides a great venue to teach many important concepts- honesty, respect for your opponents, responsibility for knowing and abiding by the rules, proper behavior and individual responsibility for your performance.